aldrio/omdb-rs/README.md

 ```

 ## Usage
-Add the crates.io `omdb` dependencie to your Cargo.toml file.
+Add the crates.io `omdb` dependency to your Cargo.toml file.
 ```toml

 [dependencies]